arnaud-sintes/Cinematographer-mode/readme.md

 👆 To run the **focus transition** between the current point in the list to the next one, we just need to press the [***SET***] button.

+When reaching the latest position in the sequence list, it loops naturally to its very beginning, allowing us to retrieve our initial focus position (and repeating the sequence again).

 During the transition, the camera display the following overlay:

 ```